-Starting Weds.
-November 18th, all regular membership activities will be suspended & the Kroc Center will be closed to the public for at least the following two weeks due to state COVID mandate.
+As of Nov.
+18th, all regular membership activities will be suspended & the Kroc Center will be closed to the public until we are allowed to open due to state COVID mandate.
 Childcare will still be active.
+For questions about your membership, call 503.566.5762 Mon - Fri from 9:30 AM - 4:00 PM.
 For the latest information and updates on Kroc Center operations, please follow us and check our Facebook page.

 Our dedicated staff and volunteers are part of what makes The Kroc Center so special.
 Their commitment to serving others and creating a welcoming environment helps create a community.

 The Kroc Center is always looking for new volunteers who are excited to join our team and make a difference in our community.

 Examples of Volunteer Opportunities: